PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 Next, let's update the action in the workflow from the previous example and run it.

 1. Hover over the action in your workflow — you should see an update icon at the top right.
 Click the icon to update the action to the latest version and then save the workflow.
-If you don't see the icon, verify that the CLI successfully published the update.
+If you don't see the icon, verify that the CLI successfully published the update or try refreshing the page.

    ![image-20210411164514490](https://res.cloudinary.com/pipedreamin/image/upload/v1618550730/docs/components/image-20210411164514490_qghbzf.png)